nvbogu/Natural-Language-Understanding-API/README.md

 pip install -U pip
 ```

+This guide will assumes that you need to have the server be accesible over https and not only http and therefore you will need
+your own domain name and be able to point it to the servers public ip adress which you will create here in this guide.

 ## RASA-NLU

+In this section we will install the RASA package and clone the git repository.

 To install the RASA-NLU package we first create a project folder and a virtual environment to avoid conflicts.